Guidelines for Special Issues and Thematic Symposia

 4. Justification for why the Special Issue or Symposium is needed

-5. Explanation of the suitability of the topic for the Journal Contemporary Islam
+5. Explanation of the suitability of the topic for the Journal Contemporary Jewry

-6. A copy of the Call for Papers, should the list of papers not yet be fully developed
+6. A copy of the Call for Papers

 7. A proposed schedule for each stage of the process including timelines and deadlines for receiving, reviewing and revising manuscripts into final publishable form.
 It is expected that collections of papers are submitted for publication within 18 months of the submission deadline given in the Call for Papers or the conference at which the papers were presented.

-11. Should the Special Issue project not yet be fully developed, a strategy for promoting the call for papers (including details of any conference or workshop with which the Special Issue or Symposium might be associated).
+11. A strategy for promoting the call for papers (including details of any conference or workshop with which the Special Issue or Symposium might be associated).

-Upon approval by the Editor-in-Chief, the Call for Papers should be circulated widely by the Guest Editor(s) for Special Issues in venues besides Journal Contemporary Islam.
+Upon approval by the Editor-in-Chief, the Call for Papers should be circulated widely by the Guest Editor(s) for Special Issues in venues besides the Journal Contemporary Jewry

 Special Issues and Symposia on-line submission and reviewing process

 Once the Special Issue or Symposium is agreed upon, the Guest Editor(s) will be in charge of inviting and selecting papers for the Special Issue.
-Papers must adhere to the Editorial style of Journal Contemporary Islam which can be found at: https://www.springer.com/11562
+Papers must adhere to the Editorial style of the Journal Contemporary Jewry which can be found at:

 Instructions for authors

-All papers must be submitted through the Journal Contemporary Islam on-line submission system (Editorial Manager) which can be found at: http://www.editorialmanager.com/cois/default.aspx
+All papers must be submitted through the Journal Contemporary Jewry on-line submission system (Editorial Manager) which can be found at: http://www.editorialmanager.com/coje/default.aspx

 The following process should be adhered to: